skycoin/cx/cxgo/notes.md

 2> Where is the code for the AST inpreter (the VM)?

 3> Can the AST construction be moved out from module that has the compiler?

+---

+The compiler needs to be seperated into stages
+- stage1
+- stage2
+- stage3